Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

 The ultimate designer B&B in Languedoc.
-Imagine yourself six kilometers from the charming market town of Uzès, in a tiny hamlet of characterful, renovated stone buildings, surrounded by wild irises, mature trees and vines.
-From outside, everything looks charmingly traditional, but behind the high walls and tastefully weathered wooden door of Le Clos du Léthé lies another world altogether.
+Imagine yourself six kilometres from the charming market town of Uzès in the south of France, in a tiny hamlet of characterful, renovated stone buildings, surrounded by wild irises, mature trees and vines.
+From outside, everything looks charmingly traditional, but behind the high walls and tastefully weathered wooden door of Le Clos du Léthé lies another world of luxury altogether.

 Walk through the garden dotted with lavender bushes and modern, minimalist fountains, infinity pool and jacuzzi, past the white linen-covered daybeds and huge white lounging cushions, and into the fabulous world of Pierre, a former Parisian product designer with fluent English and impeccable taste.